The DBE Measure 2021

 What is the DBE Measure?

-It is the primary legislation that formalises the delivery partnership between the Church of England (through 41 diocese) and the State in the delivery of none-selective primary and secondary school provision for the common good of those of all faiths and none.
+It is the primary legislation that formalises the delivery partnership between the Church of England (through 41 diocese) and the State in the delivery of non-selective primary and secondary school provision for the common good of those of all faiths and none.
 It reflects over 200 years of formal collaboration between the state and the church.
 To enact the Measure, every diocese has a statutory requirement to have a Diocesan Board of Education (DBE) who also appoint a Diocesan Director of Education (DDE).
 Constitutionally, the operational function of this body is also set out in the DBE Measure (last updated in 2021).
 The appointment of a DDE is a statutory requirement for all diocese, and most DDE’s have an education team.

 Why do we need a DBE Measure?